shakeel-faiz/FF/04Apr-15/jpeg.md

 -   **JPEG**:
     -   Does **not support animation**.
 It is purely a static image format.
 -   **PNG**:
     -   Standard PNG does **not support animation**.
-However, there is a less common variant called **APNG** that supports animation but isn’t as widely used as GIF.
+However, there is a less common variant called **APNG** that supports animation but isn't as widely used as GIF.
 -   **GIF**:
     -   **Supports animation**, which has made it incredibly popular for memes, short clips, and web graphics.
 It can display multiple frames in a sequence.